Sometimes You Just Can't Put a Ring on It: Setting Constraints on Rings around Moons from Magnetic Fields: Discussion

 \subsection{Caveats and Future Directions}

 \begin{itemize} \item We focused on magnetic fields originating from the host planet, but a similar analysis, with the proper modifications, could be carried out if the magnetic field originates in the moon itself. \item We consider a single grain in our analysis here, following the approach used by \cite{Northrop_1982}, and extending it to magnetic fields induced by the host planet onto the moon.
-The electric and magnetic fields act on each grain separately, but further collective effects might change the picture, and are left for future studies. \item The grain charging mechanisms are not well-understood, even in the simpler case of planetary rings.
+The electric and magnetic fields act on each grain separately, but further collective effects might change the picture, and are left for future studies. \item The grain charging mechanisms are not well understood, even in the simpler case of planetary rings.
 Multiple processes are relevant, including electron and ion capture, photoelectron emission, and secondary electron emission, and these currents interact in complex ways \citep{Graps_2008}.
-In this study, we assumed that the charge-to-mass ratios of grains are constant, but variable charge is a more realistic scenario, and for the case of planetary rings, \cite{Jontof-Hutter_2012b} found that this significantly reduces grain stability. \item The magnetic field of the host planet was treated as an aligned dipole field.
+In this study, we assumed that the charge-to-mass ratios of grains are constant, but variable charge is a more realistic scenario, and for the case of planetary rings, \cite{Jontof-Hutter_2012b} found that this significantly reduces grain stability. \item While we included dependence on grain composition indirectly, we expect further compositional dependencies, for example, different materials are expected to have different charging mechanisms, due to different levels of conductivity and internal structure, such as porosity and surface structure. \item In realistic systems, grain charging might also be affected by stellar irradiation, photoelectric effects and stellar wind, which were neglected in the present study.
+These effects introduce a dependence of grain charging, and therefore the effectiveness of the proposed decay mechanism, on the planet-star distance, which may impose additional constraints on the stability of ring systems. \item The magnetic field of the host planet was treated as an aligned dipole field.
 This is a good approximation in several cases \citep{Jontof-Hutter_2012b}, and especially for Saturn, where the dipole tilt is less than $0.01\degree$.
 A more general model would be beneficial for application to other systems (e.g., Jovian moons), however, since non-axisymmetric terms could further reduce the stability of charged grains.
-We also assumed a greatly simplified model of the magnetospheric plasma flow, and did not consider radial transport or the effect of the solar wind. \item Here, we focused on the interaction between a ring particle, a moon, and the host planet, but nearby satellites can further perturb the system \citep[see][for further discussion]{Charnoz_2018,Sucerquia_2024}. \item While we considered in our analysis several orbits of evolution (up to $t=5T_{\rm m}$), secular effects might operate on longer timescales and produce accumulated effects that are currently not included in our approach, and a full secular study of the problem is an important direction for future work.
+We also assumed a greatly simplified model of the magnetospheric plasma flow, and did not consider radial transport or the effect of the solar wind. \item In this study, grains were initialised in coplanar orbits, assuming circular and equatorial moon orbits.
+The Lorentz force depends strongly on geometry, however, and for inclined grain orbits, the perturbation may be redistributed between the radial, tangential, and vertical directions.
+As such, inclined rings could experience different qualitative behaviour and decay timescales. \item Here, we focused on the interaction between a ring particle, a moon, and the host planet, but nearby satellites can further perturb the system \citep[see][for further discussion]{Charnoz_2018,Sucerquia_2024}. \item While we considered in our analysis several orbits of evolution (up to $t=5T_{\rm m}$), secular effects might operate on longer timescales and produce accumulated effects that are currently not included in our approach.
+The present results establish that the electromagnetic perturbation can act as a rapid grain-removal mechanism, but a full secular study of the problem is an important direction for future work to establish how this effect maps into the long-term evolution of ring systems.

 \end{itemize}